FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

     # Or set them both at the same time
     message.setBounds(2, 12);

-When outputting bucket messages, the bucket index for the message must be set, using the ``FLAMEGPU->mesasage_out.setKey`` method.
+When outputting bucket messages, the bucket index for the message must be set, using the :func:`setKey()<flamegpu::MessageBucket::Out::setKey>` method.

 .. tabs::